Analytical Writing Placement Exam (AWPE)

 The results of the AWPE will not affect your acceptance to any University of California campus.

-For a full explanation of the universitywide AWPE (complete with sample examinations, scoring guide, and Frequently Asked Questions), see Frequently Asked Questions about the universitywide Analytical Writing Placement Examination
+For a full explanation of the universitywide AWPE (complete with sample examinations, scoring guide, and Frequently Asked Questions), see Frequently Asked Questions about the universitywide Analytical Writing Placement Examination.

 The AWPE at UCSC

-Like all UC campuses, UCSC uses the AWPE to determine whether a student has satisfied the Entry Level Writing Requirement (ELWR), which is a first step in satisfying UCSC's lower-division writing requirements (known by the General Education codes C1 and C2).
+Like all UC campuses, UCSC uses the AWPE to determine whether a student has satisfied the Entry Level Writing Requirement (ELWR), which is a first step in satisfying UCSC's lower-division writing requirements (known by the general education codes C1 and C2).
 The AWPE also helps UCSC determine whether a student has satisfied the C1 writing requirement prior to starting first-year classes.

 Accurate placement in an appropriate section of your college's Core course (part of UCSC's required first-year writing sequence) generally depends on your AWPE score.
-Incoming frosh who have not fulfilled the ELWR by the time classes start will be placed in a college Core course section with an instructor qualified to help them with their writing.
+Incoming frosh who have not satisfied the ELWR by the time classes start will be placed in a college Core course section with an instructor qualified to help them with their writing.
 At the end of fall quarter, ELWR-unsatisfied students will have the opportunity to demonstrate whether they have satisfied the requirement by means of the AWPE, with the additional possibility of passing by appeal using a portfolio of papers from their Core course.